upstate-babino-lab/py-stims/README.md

     stimuli=stimuli,
 )

 print(stim_sequence.model_dump_json(exclude_none=True, indent=2))
 ```

 ## Creating a .stims.json file

 From the command line, run your program as follows

 ```Bash
 $ python example_stims.py > example.stims.json
 ```

-This creates the following file `example.stims.json` that can be loaded by [EyeStims](https://github.com/upstate-babino-lab/eye-stims) to build a video `.mp4` file.
+This creates the file `example.stims.json` which can be loaded by [EyeStims](https://github.com/upstate-babino-lab/eye-stims) to build a video.

 ```JSON
 {
   "name": "Example stims from Python",